 Everyone has heard of green powders at one point or another, but most people don’t know how to properly analyze a Supplement Facts Panel (SFP).
-In this article, our resident Nutrition & Wellness Consultant uses expert SFP analysis to answer the ultimate question: are green powders a waste of money or not?
+In this article, our expert CNC (Certified Nutrition Coach) uses top notch SFP analysis to answer the ultimate question: are green powders a waste of money or not?

 Are green powders a waste of money?

 The real answer to the question is actually both yes and no. Green powders can be extremely nutritious and produce a litany of health benefits, but just as is the case with every other type of supplement, only some of them are worth your money.

 This is where having the ability to analyze the SFP of a particular supplement becomes extremely important.
 The SFP will tell you the overall amount of superfoods the supplement contains and which specific superfoods are included in the blend.
 If you know what to look for, you can tell almost right away whether or not a particular green powder is worth your money.

 An average green powder provides about 5,000-7,000 milligrams worth of superfoods per serving.
 This may sound like a lot of superfoods, but our most highly recommended green powder supplements provide as much as twice that amount.
 Our top ranked green powder provides 15,000 milligrams worth of superfoods per serving…now that’s a lot.

 Green powders that contain the right superfoods and provide well above the average amount of superfoods per serving, such as our top recommendation, are certainly worth your money.
 If you buy just an average run of the mill green powder, then are most likely wasting your money.
 On the other hand, if you choose a top-shelf green supplement, it’s completely worth every penny.

 So…do green powders really work?
 Long story short, YES, but you have to make sure you pick the right one.
 You need a nutritionally complete and comprehensive product that covers every spectrum of the superfood panel.
 Luckily for you, we already did all of the hard work for you and separated the good from the bad…